BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Custom Species Editor Fix:
+  - When you save a custom species that has already been selected as Player species, both the file and the player species will be updated.
+(Previously, you had to exit and reenter the panel)
 - Fixed combat against guardian monster.
 In case of draw, the empire will now retreat.
 - Fixed potential crash when undeploying fleets.
 - Fixed a bug that prevented pirate loot from being collected as announced!